Yida-Ding/Obsidian-sync/Notes/2020_Chung_Optimization for drone and drone-truck combined operations：A review of the state of the art and futu_KEY-2NZQ99AY.md

 	- Drone specifications such as the flight range, battery life, and carrying capacity limit the operational boundary of DO and DTCO
 	- Current DTCO research seeks solutions with such technical limitations as constraints.
 	- Research papers published on the DO- and DTCO-based delivery systems do not usually give enough attention to the obstacle avoidance technology because this may need to be addressed more in detail at the application level.
+- Synchronization issue for truck and drone:
+	- It is not an easy task for both vehicles to arrive at a rendezvous node at the same time.
+	- A vehicle must wait for the other vehicle, and this will be a significant cost.
+	- When synchronization is required, most papers consider the case where a drone or a truck waits for the other at the predetermined customer node.
+	- A pseudo-node approach: the drone and the truck can meet to eliminate the waiting time (Chung and Sah, 2020).
+	- Service hubs: (Wang and Sheu, 2019)
+	- Rendezvous of a drone and a truck en route (Marinelli et al., 2017; Schermer and Moeini, 2019a), i.e., meeting at some point in a route, which is not a customer location.

 ### Solution Methodology
 - Heuristic: